 11. Create a manual VPN connection

 Apps are the easiest way to access a VPN, but they're not your only option.
-Many services allow you to create a manual VPN connection to a specific server using your device's standard tools (see examples at ExpressVPN (opens in new tab) and IPVanish (opens in new tab).)
+Many services allow you to create a manual VPN connection to a specific server using your device's standard tools (see examples at ExpressVPN and IPVanish.)

 If this sounds like a hassle, then you're right, but it's not a permanent solution.
 We're just trying to get you connected right now, and even if it doesn't work, this will be something else you can tell Support that you've tried, later.

 This is probably the most involved step in our list, but if you're up for it, switching to another app might help.

 OpenVPN Connect is an all-purpose VPN application which runs on Windows, Mac, iOS and Android, and can be set up to work with most VPNs.

 Check your VPN support site for instructions or advice on other apps you can try (see ExpressVPN's OpenVPN Android instructions for an example.)

 If all else fails, contact your VPN's support, explain what's happening and ask for their advice.
 Make sure you tell them the steps that you've tried, too.
 The more a support engineer can see you've ruled out, the quicker they can zoom in on the real cause of the problem, and the sooner you'll be up and running again.

 The other thing to remember is that problems with VPNs can often depend on the type of device or computer you’re using.
 You may find that one solution works on, say, an iPhone or Android mobile device, while the same route doesn’t correct the error on a laptop or desktop PC.
 That’s why troubleshooting requires a little experimentation and it’s often a process of elimination to successfully diagnose and fix your technical issue.